wdi-sg/gitbook-2018/02-js/js-functions/readme.md

 lightsabers(2);
 ```

-- How would the function above be modified if the user wanted to pass in an object of lightsabers, like this one?
+- Modify the above to pass in an object of lightsabers, and return a different value.

 ```js
 var myLightsaberCollection = {